Melchizedek;

 Abraham's meeting with Melchizedek

 In the course of time the mountain had acquired an aura of sanctity and he subject of many traditions.
-Indeed, its sacred status may date back to the early Canaanite period, when it perhaps was the cultic center of "El Elyon," G-D of Melchizedek, king of Salem: "And Melchizedek, king of Salem, brought out bread and wine; he was a priest of G-D Most High [=El Elyon].
-He blessed him, saying, Blessed be Abram of G-D Most High, creator of Heaven and earth" (Genesis 14:18).
+Indeed, its sacred status may date back to the early Canaanite period, when it perhaps was the cultic center of "El Elyon," G-d of Melchizedek, king of Salem: "And Melchizedek, king of Salem, brought out bread and wine; he was a priest of G-d Most High [=El Elyon].
+He blessed him, saying, Blessed be Abram of G-d Most High, creator of Heaven and earth" (Genesis 14:18).

 Jacob's Dream"

 The tradition of "Jacob's Dream" is also identified with Mount Moriah: "He came upon a certain place and stopped there for the night, for the sun had set.
 Taking one of the stones of that place, he put it under his head and lay down in that place.
-He had a dream; a stairway was set on the ground and its top reached to the sky, and angels of G-D were going up and down on it.
+He had a dream; a stairway was set on the ground and its top reached to the sky, and angels of G-d were going up and down on it.
 And the Lord was standing beside him...
 Jacob awoke from his sleep and said, ...
 "How awesome is this place!
-This is none other than the abode of G-D and that is the gateway to Heaven" (Genesis 28:10-18).
+This is none other than the abode of G-d and that is the gateway to Heaven" (Genesis 28:10-18).

 Two Jewish Temples; a Third and Final Temple

 Ancient Temple in Jerusalem.
 The Temple Mount is a religious site in the Old City of Jerusalem.
-According to Jewish tradition, it was from here that the world expanded into its present form and from where God gathered the dust used to create the first man, Adam.
-It was the place God chose to "dwell", hence the construction of two Jewish Temples at the site.
+According to Jewish tradition, it was from here that the world expanded into its present form and from where G--d gathered the dust used to create the first man, Adam.
+It was the place G-d chose to "dwell", hence the construction of two Jewish Temples at the site.
 Traditionally, it is believed that a Third and final Temple will also be located here.
 The Mount is considered the holiest site in Judaism and due to this, many Jews will not set foot on the Mount itself.

 Solomon's Temple

 Solomon's Temple, famed for its sumptuous splendor, the Ark of the Covenant was placed within its confines.
-The sanctity of the site is reflected in the graphic description provided by the Book of Kings: "the priests came out of the sanctuary for the cloud had filled the House of the Lord and the priests were not able to remain and perform the service because of the cloud, for the Presence of the Lord filled the House of the Lord..."
+The sanctity of the site is reflected in the graphic description provided by the Book of Kings: "the priests came out of the sanctuary for the cloud had filled the House of the L-rd and the priests were not able to remain and perform the service because of the cloud, for the Presence of the Lord filled the House of the L-rd..."
 (1 Kings 8:11).

-Solomon built his palace in the "miloh" (infill) area which separated the summit of the mountain and the Temple from the city below.This was also a concrete expression of the Divine inspiration that was attributed to his kingship.
+Solomon built his palace in the "miloh" (infill) area which separated the summit of the mountain and the Temple from the city below.
+This was also a concrete expression of the Divine inspiration that was attributed to his kingship.
 Other palaces were also built nearby, such as the "House of the Forest of Lebanon" and the House of Pharaoh's Daughter.
 Solomon used dirt to fill in this east-west lateral rift, hence the area's name: "miloh" (infill), or Ophel , from a Hebrew word referring to the road that ascended to the Temple from the city which at that time was topographically lower.

 City of David